-Collaboration & Teamwork – We believe in the power of the community.
-We collaborate and build strong relationships, based on trust with and among those who share our vision of creating a hunger-free community.
-We value the role that Feeding America plays in our vision.
+Collaboration & Teamwork – We believe in our community's power to effectively fight hunger.
+We collaborate and build strong relationships, based on trust and cooperation with those who share our vision of creating a hunger-free community.
+We extend our collaborative spirit to include state and national partnerships that strengthen our capacity to serve our community.

-Service –We believe service is fundamental to creating a hunger-free community.
+Service – We believe service is fundamental to creating a hunger-free community.
 We serve responsibly, with excellence and compassion, to meet the needs of those with whom we work, internally and externally.
+We believe our spirit of service must always be directed towards the benefit of our neighbors who utilize our services.

 1982: The Fredericksburg Area Food Relief Clearinghouse was established.
 The concept for the organization was to help families and individuals in need throughout Planning District 16 (the counties of Spotsylvania, Stafford, Caroline, King George and the City of Fredericksburg) as well as neighboring communities.
 The idea was to obtain surplus food through retail & wholesale food outlets and re-distributing the food to those in need with the help of their 28 founding members which included many of the downtown churches, social services agencies, domestic violence shelters and community homes.